anmonteiro/ocaml-h2/README.md

 ## Limitations

-http2/af only currently provides server implementation.
+http2/af only currently provides a server implementation.
 In the future, a client library will also be provided.

 ## Usage